19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 13\.—(1) The revenue of the Land Transport Revenue Account for any financial year shall be applied in defraying the following charges:

-(a) the remuneration, fees and allowances of the members of the Authority;
+(a) the remuneration, fees and allowances of the members of the Authority and the remuneration of the auditor of the Authority;

+[Act 5 of 2018 wef 01/04/2018]

 (b) the salaries, fees, remuneration, pensions, superannuation allowances and gratuities of the officers, agents, employees, advisers and former employees of the Authority;